vasanth53/match/README.md

    ```

 ## Usage
-- Open the app in your browser or install it as a PWA.
+- Open the app in your browser or install it as a PWA
-- Play the game and try to achieve the highest score!

 ## License
 MIT